verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-jest-husky/README.md

 Right now, our JavaScript code is valid ES6 code.
 Flow can analyze plain JavaScript to give us some insights, but in order to use its full power, we need to add type annotations in our code, which will make it non-standard.
 We need to teach Babel and ESLint what those type annotations are in order for these tools to not freak out when parsing our files.

-- Run `yarn add --dev flow-bin babel-preset-flow babel-eslint eslint-plugin-flowtype`.
+- Run `yarn add --dev flow-bin babel-preset-flow babel-eslint eslint-plugin-flowtype`

 `flow-bin` is the binary to run Flow in our `scripts` tasks, `babel-preset-flow` is the preset for Babel to understand Flow annotations, `babel-eslint` is a package to enable ESLint *to rely on Babel's parser* instead of its own, and `eslint-plugin-flowtype` is an ESLint plugin to lint Flow annotations.
 Phew.